-A centre of sandalwood-carving, silk and incense production, MYSORE is one of south India’s more appealing places to visit.
-Nearly 160km southwest of Bengaluru, the erstwhile capital of the Wadiyar rajas can be disappointing at first blush considering the compliments often heaped on it: upon stumbling off a bus or train one is not so much embraced by the scent of jasmine blossoms or gentle wafts of sandalwood as smacked by a cacophony of tooting, careering buses, bullock carts, motorbikes, and tongas.
-The city was recently ranked by a national magazine as one of India’s best for business and is Karnataka’s most popular tourist destination by a long shot, attracting about 2.5 million each year.
-Nevertheless, Mysore remains a charming, old-fashioned and undaunting town, changed by neither an IT boom nor its newfound status as a top international yoga destination.
-Give it a few days and Mysore will cast a spell on you.
+A centre of sandalwood-carving, silk and incense production, MYSORE is one of south India’s more appealing cities.
+Nearly 160km southwest of Bengaluru, the city is Karnataka’s most popular tourist destination by a long shot, attracting about 2.5 million visitors each year.
+Nevertheless, it remains a charming, old-fashioned and undaunting town, changed by neither an IT boom nor its new-found status as a top international yoga destination.
+That said, the erstwhile capital of the Wadiyar rajas can be a little disappointing at first blush: upon stumbling off a bus or train you’re not so much embraced by the scent of jasmine blossoms or gentle wafts of sandalwood as smacked by a cacophony of tooting, careering buses, bullock carts, motorbikes and tongas.
+Still, give it a few days and Mysore will cast a spell on you.